The ANITA Anomalous Events and Axion Quark Nuggets: The Event Rate of AAEs

 We consider this order of magnitude estimate (\ref{eq:cal N ::num}) as a highly nontrivial consistency check of our proposal as the basic numerical factors entering (\ref{eq:cal N ::num}) had been fixed from dramatically different physics (including solar corona heating puzzle) and can easily deviate by large factor.
 More importantly, our main arguments leading to the identification of the AAE with the AQN induced radio pulses are based on specific qualitative features such as frequency dependence and duration of the pulse which are not sensitive to these huge uncertainties in the normalization factor (\ref{eq:cal N ::num}).
 We consider the agreement between the observations and our theoretical estimates (to be discussed in next section \ref{sec:Radio signals induced by AQN}) for these specific characteristics as the strong arguments supporting our identification.

-It is also interesting to note that the extra numerical factor $0.1$ (between computed and observed values) which appears in our order of magnitude estimates (\ref{eq:cal N ::num}) is very similar to extra factor $0.1$ which occurred in analogous computations \cite{Zhitnitsky:2020shd} of a number of mysterious bursts observed by the Telescope Array.
-This similarity hints on a common origin of both phenomena though the physics for these two phenomena are dramatically different.
-This is because the main normalization factor representing the DM flux in the form of the AQN induced events (\ref{Phi1}) is identically the same for both estimates, for AAE (\ref{eq:cal N ::num}) and for Telescope Array mysterious event count \cite{Zhitnitsky:2020shd}.
+It is also interesting to note that the extra numerical factor $0.1$ (between computed and observed values) which appears in our order of magnitude estimates (\ref{eq:cal N ::num}) is very similar to extra factor $0.1$ which occurred in analogous computations \cite{Zhitnitsky:2020shd} of a number of mysterious bursts observed by the Telescope Array and similar estimates \cite{Zhitnitsky:2021qhj} of the event rate for puzzling Multi Modal Clustering Events observed by the HORIZON 10 T instrument.
+This similarity hints on a common origin for all three phenomena though the physics for these phenomena are dramatically different.
+This is because the main normalization factor representing the DM flux in the form of the AQN induced events (\ref{Phi1}) is identically the same for all three estimates, for AAE (\ref{eq:cal N ::num}) and for Telescope Array mysterious event count \cite{Zhitnitsky:2020shd} and for Multi Modal Clustering Events \cite{Zhitnitsky:2021qhj}.
 If future studies support our identification of the AAE with the AQN induced radio pulses this numerical suppression factor might be a hint that the Standard Halo Model (which is used in estimations for the DM flux) underestimates the local DM density in solar system.
 The true DM density locally may dramatically deviate from average global value $\rho_{\rm DM}\approx 0.3{\rm\,GeV\,cm^{-3}}$, see Introduction in \cite{Liang:2020mnz} for the references and details.